 Opened in 1947 by Dina Vierny on the advice of Matisse and Jeanne Bucher, the Galerie Dina Vierny is currently the oldest gallery in Saint-Germain-des-Prés in Paris, and has retained its original interior design, created by Auguste Perret.
-Inseparable from Aristide Maillol, whose estate has been represented by the gallery since its beginnings, it has always had an eclectic line: the Second School of Paris (Poliakoff, Reigl, Gilioli, Doucet, Fahr-el-Nissa Zeid), the naïve painters (Séraphine, Bombois, Bauchant, Rimbert, Vivin), the Russian non-conformists (Kabakov, Boulatov, Yankilevsky, Rabin) and other free radicals such as Robert Couturier (whose estate the gallery also represents) or Ra'anan Levy.
+Inseparable from Aristide Maillol, whose estate has been represented by the gallery since its beginnings, it has always pursued an eclectic line: the Second School of Paris (Poliakoff, Reigl, Gilioli, Doucet, Fahr-el-Nissa Zeid), the naïve painters (Séraphine, Bombois, Bauchant, Rimbert, Vivin), the Russian non-conformists (Kabakov, Boulatov, Yankilevsky, Rabin) and other free radicals such as Robert Couturier (whose estate the gallery also represents) or Ra'anan Levy.

 Founded : 1947

 Modern and post-war art